davidtayloryangg/CS-546-Project/README.md

 Yutong Wei

 Yuheng Xiao: He is the most valuable partner in the team.
 He did everything for us without comlaining.
 As a courtesy, he committed all the changes at one time on purpose just for recuding his commit counts and not to be too outstanding.
-Meanwhile, he has a big heart, he's perfectly willing to let girl edit on his database to save her commit counts and make her feel better about herself.
+Meanwhile, he has a big heart, he's perfectly willing to let people edit on his database to save their commit counts and make them feel better about themselves.
 To sum up, he's a really good guy and don't forget to buy him a drink~

 Wenjing Zhou